Economy of Middle-earth: Money and treasure

 In The Lord of the Rings, Barliman Butterbur makes a payment of 30 silver pennies.
 Early medieval silver penny of Offa of Mercia shown.

 Tolkien mentions money and items of value in his Middle-earth writings.
 The Hobbits used money: in The Hobbit, Bilbo Baggins, leaving the Shire in a hurry, is recorded as forgetting to take any money with him.
-In The Lord of the Rings, Barliman Butterbur pays 30 silver pennies compensation for the loss of horses and ponies stolen from The Prancing Pony inn at Bree; one pony cost some four silver pennies.
+In The Lord of the Rings, Barliman Butterbur pays 30 silver pennies (Note: Jonathan and Kenneth Padley note that this echoes Judas's fee of 30 silver coins for betraying Jesus, though the two situations were not similar.) compensation for the loss of horses and ponies stolen from The Prancing Pony inn at Bree; one pony cost some four silver pennies.
 Further, Bilbo gives away "a few pennies" before the birthday party, while at the Council of Elrond, Gandalf uses the phrase "worth a gold piece" of significant news.
 There is however no indication where such coins might have been minted.
 The people of Gondor used silver coins as currency.
 The main coinage was the Castar; a quarter of a Castar was a Tharni.

 The Dwarves of Moria valued precious materials such as gold and jewels, but most especially the rare metal mithril, which they used to mine:

 For here alone in the world was found Moria-silver, or true-silver as some have called it: mithril is the Elvish name.
 The Dwarves have a name, which they do not tell.
 Its worth was ten times that of gold, and now it is beyond price; for little is left above ground, and even the Orcs dare not delve here for it.

 The Wizard Gandalf startles the Dwarf Gimli with a mention of a mail shirt made of mithril:

 "Bilbo had a corslet of mithril-rings that Thorin gave him.
 I wonder what has become of it?
 Gathering dust still in Michel Delving Mathom-house, I suppose."

 "What?" cried Gimli, startled out of his silence.
 "A corslet of Moria-silver?
 That was a kingly gift!"

 "Yes", said Gandalf.
 "I never told him, but its worth was greater than the value of the whole Shire and everything in it."

 The scholars of international relations Abigail Ruane and Patrick James view Gimli as an exemplar of "neoliberal institutionalists" within the economy of Middle-earth, since his "people avidly pursue gold and treasure".
 In their view, he and his Dwarves also illustrate the interdependence of nations through their networks of trade and allies; the varied "relationships among Dwarves, Elves, and Men provide a foundation upon which to build and [to] ally against Sauron and illustrate how complex interdependence can reduce perceptions of insecurity and create opportunities for cooperation rather than conflict."